usmansbk/blog-draft/markdowns/observer-pattern.md

 }
 ```

-Then, we create a `removeTodo` function that will remove a single todo with a given `id` from the `todos` list.
+Then, we create a `removeTodo` function that will handle removing to-dos by their ID.

 ```js
 function removeTodo(id) {